TomasHubelbauer/svg-screencast/readme.md

 ## To-Do

+### Introduce an `inflation` argument to `regionize` to merge closeby regions

+Instead of implicitly growing by one, grow by the parameter within the bounds of the dimensions.
+This will be helpful in case there are too many regions otherwise.

+### Find a way to quantify the balance between region count and region areas

+It it better to have two small regions (with the Base64 overhead, the additional style element etc.) or one larger one (producing a larger area to change and possibly a larger image to patch)?
+How can we quantify this objectively?

+Look into dry-running adding the frame with various combinations of merging the many small regions into fewer larger ones and let the most efficient change win.
+Deciding on the combinations should be done by closeness of the regions (minimize included area of unchanged pixels in the region) and their combined size.

+Probably kick this login on only if there is a number of regions over a threshold (like 5+?).
+Combined with the to-do `inflation` parameter for merging close-by regions this could provide some savings.

 ### Make the test runner file system based

 Treat directories in `test` as test cases, using their name for the test title